 It is a guide that categorizes the many kinds of documents you have and how long they must be kept.
-It is based on analysis into all of the legislation and laws that regulate the document in your legal jurisdiction, as well as any business rules that apply.
+It is based on an analysis of all of the legislation and laws that regulate the document in your legal jurisdiction, as well as any business rules that apply.

 Records retention schedules are frequently included as part of a data retention policy, which is an established methodology for storing information depending on business needs.

-By having a general retention schedule for all business units, businesses can
+By having a general document retention schedule for all business units, businesses can

 - Reduce Litigation Risks: Keeping information for more than it is legally stated or destroying documents that should be available for a definite time will surely expose your business to different types of fines, penalties, or other legal consequences.

 - Improved Security: Protecting information that is critical to business operations is extremely important.
 It will minimize data leakage and make sure information is available if need be.